How do children enter the contest?

 How does Taradiddle judge stories?

 Stories are judged in age categories.
-The children’s category includes 9-13 year olds, and the youth category includes 14-18 year olds.
+The Elementary Contests include 13 year olds and younger, and the High School Contests include 14-18 year olds.
 Originality is a large part of judging.
 It’s important the story comes from the young writer’s imagination.
-We encourage participants to write abstract solutions to the story prompt.

 Who owns the story?